graphcore-research/unit-scaling/docs/user_guide.rst

 The division term and log-softmax used in the standard cross-entropy loss tend to shrink gradients substantially.
-The implementation in :code:`unit_scaling` provides scaled versions of :code:`torch.nn.functional.cross_entropy` and :code:`torch.nn.CrossEntropyLoss` which correct for this.
-We recommend users start here when unit-scaling their models.
+The implementation in :code:`unit_scaling` provides scaled versions of :external+pytorch:py:func:`torch.nn.functional.cross_entropy` and :external+pytorch:py:class:`torch.nn.CrossEntropyLoss` which correct for this.
+We recommend that you start here when unit-scaling your models.

 **Linear layers**

-In non-unit-scaled models linear layers have a mechanism for controlling the scale: their initialisation.
+In non-unit-scaled models, linear layers have a mechanism for controlling the scale: their initialisation.
 The standard Xavier/Glorot initialisation provides good scaling for activations and their gradients by pushing a (small) scaling factor into the weights themselves.
 However, it does not provide good scaling for weight gradients.

 Unit scaling solves this problem by taking a different approach: keeping scaling factors outside the weights, which then enables separate scaling factors for activation gradients and weight gradients.
-Because of this, users should expect their weights to begin with scale=1 when using :code:`unit_scaling`.
+Because of this, you should expect your weights to begin with scale=1 when using :code:`unit_scaling`.
 Alternative weight initialisations should not be used in conjunction with unit scaling.